carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 # Layered Architecture
 * each layer depends only on lower layers
-* ideally, with the domain layer at the bottom (Hexagonal architecture)
+* ideally, with the domain layer at the bottom
+  * _Hexagonal Architecture_